erikbarcella/crudPeoples/readme.md

 * MongoDB

 ### 🪄 to run this project
-### it is necessary to have npm installed and database mongodb service executing then run the command to install the libraries"npm init"
+### it is necessary to have npm installed and database mongodb service executing then run the command to init project "npm init -y" and install the libraries "npm i"